The Slav Epic: Background

 Alphonse Mucha spent many years working on The Slav Epic cycle, which he considered his life's masterwork.
 He had dreamed of completing such a series, a celebration of Slavic history, since the turn of the 20th century; however, his plans were limited by financial constraints.
 In 1909, he managed to obtain grants by an American philanthropist and keen admirer of the Slavic culture, Charles Richard Crane.
-He began by visiting the places he intended to depict in the cycle: Russia, Poland, and the Balkans, including the E. Orthodox monasteries of Mount Athos.
+He began by visiting the places he intended to depict in the cycle: Russia, Poland, and the Balkans, including the Orthodox Christian monasteries of Mount Athos.
 Additionally, he consulted historians regarding details of historical events in order to ensure an accurate depiction.
 In 1910, he rented part of the castle in Zbiroh and began working on the series.

 Mucha continued working on the cycle for 18 years, gradually submitting paintings to the city of Prague as he completed them.
 In 1919, the first part of the series comprising eleven canvases was displayed in the Prague's Clementinum.
 In his opening speech, Mucha stated:

-"the mission of the Epic is not completed.
+the mission of the Epic is not completed.
 Let it announce to foreign friends – and even to enemies – who we were, who we are, and what we hope for.
-May the strength of the Slav spirit command their respect, because from respect, love is born."
+May the strength of the Slav spirit command their respect, because from respect, love is born.

 In 1921, five of the paintings were shown in New York and Chicago to great public acclaim.

 In 1928, the complete cycle was displayed for the first time in the Trade Fair Palace in Prague, the Czechoslovak capital.

 Alphonse Mucha died in July, 1939.
 Shortly before his death he was interrogated by the Gestapo, as he was an important exponent of public life in Czechoslovakia.
-During World War II, the Slav Epic was wrapped and hidden away to prevent seizure by the Nazis.
+During World War II, The Slav Epic was wrapped and hidden away to prevent seizure by the Nazis.

 Following the Czechoslovak coup d'état of 1948 and subsequent communist takeover of the country, Mucha was considered a decadent and bourgeois artist, estranged from the ideals of socialist realism.
-The building of a special pavilion for the exposition of the Slav Epic cycle became irrelevant and unimportant for the new communist regime.
+The building of a special pavilion for the exposition of The Slav Epic cycle became irrelevant and unimportant for the new communist regime.
 After the war, the paintings were moved to the chateau at Moravský Krumlov by a group of local patriots, and the cycle went on display there in 1963.